railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/osx.markdown

 'About this Mac'.
 If at any time something goes wrong please call in an instructor to help.

+## OSX 10.5 and lower

+* Please call an instructor over to help.
+Unfortunately the odds are very high with an operating system this old we might not be able to help.

 ## OSX 10.6

 * Install XCode 3.2.
 You will need a paid Apple Devloper's account to